servicosgovbr/manual-integracao-assinatura-eletronica/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Roteiro de Integração da API de Assinatura Eletrônica GOV.BR
+Roteiro de integração da API de Assinatura Eletrônica GOV.BR
 =============================================================

 .. toctree::
    :maxdepth: 3
-   :caption: Legislação e Conceitos
+   :caption: Legislação e conceitos

    introducao

 .. toctree::
    :maxdepth: 3
-   :caption: Informações Técnicas para Integração
+   :caption: Informações técnicas para integração

    iniciarintegracao